 But whatever the situation is, it is not recommended to start engaging in high-impact exercises too soon after delivery as it can lead to injury which further increases your recovery time.
 The best thing you can do is consult your doctor about developing a postnatal diet lesson plan that includes gentle exercises like yoga or walking.
 A good pre and post pregnancy nutritionist can help you develop the right plan that doesn’t focus on high-intensity exercises or hinder your progress.

 Pregnancy myths, old wives’ tales, well-meaning advice, outdated superstitions– call them what you will but they have been around for decades and will probably be around for more.
 There are thousands of beliefs about what expectant mothers should and shouldn’t do, especially in India.
 Of course, some of these might have stemmed from facts but some of them are just there to confuse you.
-One thing is for sure– don’t believe everything when it comes to pre and post pregnancy nutrition and always consult a registered dietician!
+One thing is for sure– don’t believe everything when it comes to pre and post pregnancy nutrition and always consult a Certified dietician!